patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/about-modal/about-modal.md

 related: ['About modal', 'Backdrop', 'Background image', 'Button']
 ---

-The **about modal** displays information about an application like product version number(s), as well as any appropriate legal text.
+An **about modal** displays information about an application like product version number(s), as well as any appropriate legal text.

 ## Primary elements